wista110/wista110/README.md

 ## 👋About Me
 Aspiring IT engineer with a strong foundation in Salesforce system administration and web design experience.
-I’m currently diving into AWS, business app development, native mobile development, and preparing for the Information Security Support Specialist certification.
+I’m currently diving into GoogleCloud, business app development, native mobile development, and preparing for the Information Security Support Specialist certification.

 ### Activity Overview & Stats
 <a href="https://github.com/anuraghazra/github-readme-stats">